phoenixframework/phoenix_live_view/guides/server/error-handling.md

 ## Common scenarios

 Sometimes, it is desirable to have error handling in multiple LiveViews.
-In this case, it is possible to check for an `@error` variable in the teplates and conditionally render if it is set, or to redirect to a separate error page.
+In this case, it is possible to check for an `@error` variable in the templates and conditionally render if it is set, or to redirect to a separate error page.
 However another option is to replace the rendering function using `Phoenix.LiveView.render_with/2` within a callback or hook such as